What is Hypoxic-Ischemic Encephalopathy?

 - Lung collapse

-Significant oxygen deprivation associated with these and other post-operative complications can typically be avoided with active monitoring and a prompt response to any warning signals.
+Significant oxygen deprivation associated with these and other post-operative complications can typically be avoided with active monitoring and prompt response to any warning signals.
 If you suspect that your loved one suffered hypoxic-ischemic encephalopathy due to failure to monitor in the Post-Anesthesia Care Unit, call Simmons and Fletcher, P.C. for a free consultation.

 Other Causes of Hypoxic-Ischemic Encephalopathy in Adults and Older Children